 - 1. Structural demolition shall start at the top and proceed downward through the building. - 2.
-Work shall be ongoing in various states of deconstruction, on multiple floors, throughout the deconstruction process.

-- 3. In order to maintain a flow in the deconstruction schedule, piping and equipment within the machine rooms on the 5th and 38th floors, shall be downsized early in the project, taking the removal of equipment out of the project's 'critical path'.
+Work shall be ongoing in various states of deconstruction, on multiple floors, throughout the deconstruction process. - 3.
+In order to maintain a flow in the deconstruction schedule, piping and equipment within the machine rooms on the 5th and 38th floors, shall be downsized early in the project, taking the removal of equipment out of the project's 'critical path'.
 Steel and miscellaneous equipment shall be downsized by torch cutting.
 During burning operations a firewatch and burner (with FDNY certificates of fitness) shall be present at all times. - 4.
 Interior columns, beams and masonry/concrete shall be cleared before the floor below is demolished. - 5.
 The perimeter columns and spandrel beams shall be removed as follows:

 - a.
 Points of attachment shall be made with steel cable chokers around the columns, aluminum mullions and other structural components remaining at one end and a CAT 226 loader (or equivalent) at the other end of the cabling chokers. - b.
 The CAT 226 loaders (or similar equipment) shall assist in the removal of perimeter columns.
 These machines shall be used as anchors, ensuring that steel columns can only move inward, onto the floor during this process. - c.
 The CAT 226 shall provide the necessary mass to anchor the columns, as well as provide the necessary power to pull columns onto the floor slab. - d.
 After the CAT 226 is in place and secured to the perimeter column, the remaining procedures for this work shall be permitted to proceed. - e.
-Structural steel perimeter columns shall be removed by pre-cutting the steel columns approximately 40" above the concrete floor slab and above the cables.
-Perimeter structural steel columns shall be cut leaving sufficient column above the top of the slab to allow for the installation of OSHA approved fall protection, per 29CFR1926 Subpart M Fall Protection, unless otherwise noted. - f.
+Structural steel perimeter columns shall be removed by pre-cutting the steel columns above the concrete floor slab.
+OSHA compliant fall protection, per 29CFR1926 Subpart M Fall Protection, shall be maintained during this and other demolition activities with the scaffolding enclosure system surrounding the building to manage fall

+- exposures.
+Scaffolded demolition levels shall be planked and protected with plywood, as required, during the course of that work. - f.
 During cutting operations, the operator of the CAT 226, with the assistance of a laborer, shall monitor cable tension and remove slack in cables, maintaining a constant pull on the section being brought inward. - g.
 Columns shall be cut, leaving 'tabs' that will ensure that the columns remain vertical until they are pulled inward with positive control.